-This policy to outlines the Prover Dispute Resolution (PDR) process for Non-Contracted Providers to ensure each mechanism complies with Section 1300.71.38 of Title 28.
+This policy to outlines the Prover Dispute Resolution (PDR) process for Non-Contracted Providers to ensure each mechanism complies with California Code of Regulations, Title 28, Division 1, Chapter 2, Article 8, Section 1300.71.38.

 Whenever a non-contracted provider claim is denied, contested, or adjusted (claim not paid at 100% of billed charges), Brand New Day will inform the non-contracted provider in writing of the availability of the claim payment dispute resolution (PDR) and/or claim payment appeal (reconsideration) mechanisms and the procedures for obtaining forms and instructions for filing a non-contracted provider dispute and/or appeal.

 This process is available for use by non-contracted providers who disagree with Brand New Day’s initial Organization Determination.

 Please note: Contracted providers follow state processes and the contracted provider’s agreement/contract with Brand New Day and/or the Brand New Day state Provider Manual guidelines as appropriate.

 How to Determine if the Case Should be Submitted as a Dispute or an Appeal